thirsty-wing/php-pwa-template/README.md

 - Light/Dark modes.
 It is recognized that dark mode exists because light mode is too bright, so in order to keep complexity low we instead use neutral colors like they did in the 90s.

+## Getting started

+To get started, run `php henceforth do migration`, to run the migrations.
+Then run `php henceforth do seeder initialize`.